-Labour hire providers applying for a licence (applicants) will be required to tell the Labour Hire Authority (the Authority) if any relevant person involved in the labour hire business intends to procure or provide transport in connection with the labour hire service.
+Applicants are required to tell the Authority if any relevant person involved in the labour hire business intends to procure or provide transport in connection with the labour hire service.
 Essentially, the Authority wants to know about transport that the applicant has or will take steps to obtain, or to supply.

 - Road Safety Act 1986 (Vic.), including the following regulations:

 - Road Safety (Drivers) Regulations 2009 (Vic.)